rich-newman/typescript-analyzer-eslint-prettier/docs/index.md

 The TypeScript Analyzer has the features below.
 A [walk through showing these features being used, with pictures, is available](walkthrough.md).

-- Errors are underlined in the code file with [more detail if you hover](walkthrough.md#errorwithhover), as usual, and shown in the Visual Studio Error List:
+- Errors are underlined in the code file with [more detail if you hover](walkthrough.md#errorwithhover), as usual, and shown in the Visual Studio Error List.
 - The TypeScript Analyzer lints as you type and lints on file open or save, but **can be instructed to lint an entire project or solution at once**, and show all errors in any files.  **It can fix an entire solution at once.**
 - It **[can fix and format on a save](settings.md#fixonsave)**.
 This means that whenever you save a file Prettier will be invoked and will format it in a standard way, assuming Prettier is enabled.
 Prettier is enabled by default, but fix on save is not.
 - It **[can run on a local build](settings.md#runonbuild)** in Visual Studio, and will prevent the build from starting if there are unfixed linting or formatting errors anywhere in the code being built.